boazbk/tcs/lec_08_uncomputability.md

 # Is every function computable?

+> # { .objectives }
+* See a fundamental result in computer science and mathematics: the existence of uncomputable functions.
+* See the canonical example for an uncomputable function: _the halting problem_.
+* Introduction to the technique of _reductions_ which will be used time and again in this course to show difficulty of computational tasks.
+* Rice's Theorem, which is a starting point for much of research on compilers and programming languages, and marks the difference between _semantic_ and _syntactic_ properties of programs.

 >_"A function of a variable quantity is an analytic expression composed in any way whatsoever of the variable quantity and numbers or constant quantities."_,  Leonhard Euler, 1748.